koutyan/Symbol-Node-Builder/README.md

     symbol_password: hogehoge
     ```

 3： Execute the following command.
 You will be asked for your password, enter it.
-You will be asked for your password.
+Pre-build preparations are made.
 When "Setup done" is displayed, you are done.

 ```(text)
 $ chmod +x setup.sh